-Heard of mobile broadband before?
-While the technology has been available for some time, it’s only in recent years that it’s become one of the key battlegrounds for Australia’s biggest telcos – due to the rise of tablets and a desire for more data on the move.
+While mobile broadband has been available for some time now, it’s only in recent years that it’s become one of the key battlegrounds for Australia’s biggest telcos and smaller Mobile Virtual Network Operators (MVNOs) alike.
+This is due to the rise of tablets and a desire for more data on the move.
 That means there has never been a better time to grab a great data deal!

 What is mobile broadband?